chinamike65/hugo-tuolesi/content/book4/book4en.md

 8

-Section 1 - The Truth of Suffering
+##### Section 1 - The Truth of Suffering

-After having practiced the path of the Initial Level, and having entered the path of the Middle Level, the first thing to do is to cultivate the mind of renunciation.
+After having practiced the path of the Initial Level, and having entered the path of the Middle Level, the first thing to do is to cultivate the mind of renunciation, to developing aversion to samsara.

 Because of the dread of the suffering of the six realms, to renounce the six realms of samsara is renunciation.